 The record moves seamlessly and effortlessly from airy-fairy to a Moonspell-ish growled attack in a heartbeat.
 At times it feels like some sort of Myrkur without the Enya-esque chanting.
 Then the tune morphs into a special brand of thrashy Progressive Melodic Folk Death Metal, which in this form has seldom been heard.
 In Bite the Wound (Ash Memory Part III) you will find a lot of that, a most astonishing track.

-Then they up the ante by taking all of a sudden a Thrash Metal turn on ye in The Garden of Fire.
-The very same track turning merlinesque and dream-like talking about drinking from the goblet of time a bit later.
+Then they up the ante and suddenly take a Thrash Metal turn on ye in The Garden of Fire.
+The very same track turning merlinesque and dream-like, talking about drinking from the goblet of time a bit later.
 Okay, some purists will probably bleat about too much cheese and what have you.

 This is a tad surprising: A lot of Folk Metal originates from Europe.
 So, ye Folk metallers from the windy fjords and yonder rocky hills, hear me, there: You got some mighty competition from across the pond.
 You need to turn and stand to meet this mighty 40-gun frigate boring down on you from the American coast.

 Now, the way the different tracks are connected to and flow into each other is another mastery that I have seldom seen done better.
-For example the switch over from Bite the Wound (Ash Memory Part III) to The Faintest Echo (Ash Memory Part IV) is extremely well done.
+For example, the switch over from Bite the Wound (Ash Memory Part III) to The Faintest Echo (Ash Memory Part IV) is extremely well done.
 Again, another mastery in a series of masteries in one single friggin’ record.
-This whole album is a step up from their 2012 debut Olden Tales & Deathly Trails.
+This whole album is indeed a step up from their 2012 debut Olden Tales & Deathly Trails.

-And what about other possible competitors like Moonsorrow, Ensiferum and to some extent Turisas?
+And what about other possible competitors like Moonsorrow, Ensiferum, and to some extent Turisas?
 Well, those folks are sadly bobbing in the wake of this mighty frigate called Wilderun with sails all ahoo.

 In conclusion, Sleep at the Edge of the World is a delight to listen to.
-The way Wilderun connect different #metal styles with Folk and symphonic elements is just amazing.
-And they do that smoothly without weighing the listener with too much bombast and over-compressed content, as other bands like to do.
+The way Wilderun connect different metal styles with Folk and symphonic elements is just amazing.
+And they do that smoothly.
+Without weighing the listener with too much bombast and over-compressed content, as other bands like to do.

 Adepts of the easy tune should thus abstain, ’tis complex and difficult stuff.
 And you need to give it your time of day, only one listen will not get you there – at all.
 Go to the beach, somewhere outside – and switch off your phone.
-Your undivided attention will be needed for this.
-Let her rip and enjoy!
+You will need your undivided attention for this.

 Record Rating: 9/10 | Label: Self-Released | Web: Official Site